somedatapacket/docs.humio.com/content/language-syntax/_index.md

 ---

-The Humio Query Language is the syntax that lets you compose queries to retrieve, process, and analyze business data in your system.
+The Humio Query Language is the syntax that lets you compose queries to retrieve, process, and analyze data in Humio.

 Before reading this section, we recommend that you read the [tutorial]({{< ref "tutorial/_index.md" >}}).
-The tutorial introduces you to queries in Humio, and lets you try out some sample queries that demonstrate the basic principles.
+The tutorial introduces you to queries in Humio, and lets you try out sample queries that demonstrate the basic principles.

 ## Principles {#intro}

 The Query Language is built around a 'chain' of data processing commands linked together.
-Each expression passes its result to the next expression in sequence.
+Each expression passes its result to the next expression in the sequence.
 That way you can create complex queries by combining query expressions.

 This architecture is similar to the idea of [command pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix))